Chathenkary: Environmental Issues

-Flooding, salinity intrusion, and climate change threaten Kuttanad’s below-sea-level farms, impacting Chathenkary’s livelihoods.
+Flooding, salinity intrusion, and climate change threaten Kuttanad's below-sea-level farms, impacting Chathenkary's livelihoods.
 Rising water levels and unpredictable weather test the resilience of its agrarian base.

 Economic Prospects

 Beyond farming, fishing and small businesses supplement income.
-The village’s scenic backwaters and cultural heritage hold potential for eco-tourism, offering a sustainable boost if developed responsibly.
+The village's scenic backwaters and cultural heritage hold potential for eco-tourism, offering a sustainable boost if developed responsibly.

 Culture and Religion

 Chathenkary is home to a vibrant cultural and religious life, reflective of Kerala's diverse traditions.
 The village hosts several places of worship, including:

-St Paul's Mar Thoma Church
+Chathenkary Central St. Paul's Mar Thoma Church

 St. Paul's Mar Thoma Church (also known as Chathenkary Pally) is a prominent parish church affiliated with the Mar Thoma Syrian Church, a reformed Oriental Protestant denomination in India.
 It serves as a key spiritual and community center for the local congregation in the village of Chathenkary.